Attractive Haldane bilayers for trapping non-Abelian anyons

 \section{Phase separation for $V_\perp > V_\parallel$}

 Fig.~\ref{fig_phaseseparation} shows the exact diagonalization spectrum obtained as a function of $V_\perp$ along the $J=0$ line of the phase diagram beyond the physically relevant regimes identified in Sec.~\ref{sec_MicroscopicModel}.
 For $V_\perp < 0.8 V_\parallel$, this is the data shown in Fig.~\ref{fig_threestates}b.
-When $V_\perp \simeq 1.4-1.5 V_\parallel$, we observe a collapse of the many-body continuum and a transition between the intermediate phase ($C$) of Fig.~\ref{fig_GSdegeneracy} and a highly degenerate ground state.
-This last phase, stabilized for $V_\perp > 1.5 V_\parallel$, has one ground state in each of the many-body momentum sectors.
+When $V_\perp \simeq 1.4-1.5 V_\parallel$, we observe a collapse of the many-body continuum.
+The phase stabilized beyond this collapse ($V_\perp > 1.5 V_\parallel$) has one ground state in each of the many-body momentum sectors.
 We can therefore understand it as a large and immobile cluster of particles in real-space that can be translated in the finite-size lattice at small energy cost; a clear signature of phase separation.
 A similar behavior has been observed in Refs.~\cite{mukherjee2019spin,chen2012interaction}.

 \fi